 This level will include "Awareness and Operations" level training as well as procedures set forth in NFPA 1670, Chapter 5-4.
 These include a medical surveillance program, continuing size-up, and planning for rescues in hazardous environments.
-Performance of specific tasks will be dependant upon individual ability and skill retention.
-All members will participate in competency based training at least once annually.
+Performance of specific tasks will be dependent upon individual ability and skill retention.
+All members will participate in competency based training on an annual basis.